bluerobotics/bluerobotics.github.io/brov2/operation.md

 ## Vacuum Test

-To perform a vacuum test on the _BlueROV2_, you need a vacuum pump.
-If you do not own one, we recommend [this pump.](http://www.bluerobotics.com/store/tools/hand-operated-vacuum-pump/) It is important to do a vacuum test prior to putting the _BlueROV2_ in the water for the first time.
+To perform a vacuum test on the _BlueROV2_, you need the vacuum pump that came with your kit.
+It is important to do a vacuum test prior to putting the _BlueROV2_ in the water for the first time.
 It is also important to perform a vacuum test after changing anything that could compromise a seal, such as changing out a penetrator or an O-ring.

 The vacuum test can be performed using the following procedure: